-Added by Anonymous about 10 years ago
+Added by Anonymous over 10 years ago

 Redmine allows cross-project issue relations (under issue tracking settings) but revision associations aren't allows cross-project.
 Our redmine (svn) setup has multiple projects in.
 Some projects depend on others, but they aren't sub-projects as multiple projects rely on the common ones.
 Via SVN we use externals to to do this so the code from the common project is dragged in to the build structure of the project using it.
 So redmine contains